Tina-lel/shitchat/README.md

 and then select a chat room (you can create new ones by entering a name, wich is not already present.)

-to chat press ctrl+c wich will open the "newmsg" box, enter !help, for a help message, enter !back, to go back to the chat room selection screen, enter "!exit", to exit.
+to chat press ctrl+c wich will open the "msgbox", for a list of commands type !help or read the bottom part of the readme.

 if you did not exit via !exit in the message box, run ./chat umount, to unmount the sftp share.